Matthew Nakkar: Conversion to Catholicism

 The patriarch of the Syriac Orthodox Church sent Matthew Nakkar to Damascus to be coped with the problems.
 His task was to seize by the Turkish authorities of Bishop James al-Haliani, however, Matthew was unable to catch him, because al-Haliani managed to hide in the mountains near the Lebanese Maronites.
 All that managed to Saint Matthew - it recovered to jail 25 people to Catholicism, after which he went to Jerusalem to meet the Passover.
 Matthew Nakkar hoping to witness the descent of the Holy Fire - a miracle, which was one of the major arguments against Catholicism.
 The contemplation of this miracle, as expected in March, was to give him the strength and determination in the fight against Catholics.

-In Holy Saturday of 1832 Nakkar with his deacon came to the Church of the Holy Sepulchre.
-They mingled with the crowd who wanted to light their own candles from the miraculous fire, Matthew Nakkar heard that the fire in the first few seconds does not burn any hands or face, or even a hair, so as soon as he lit his candle held it to his beard deacon however, Beard deacon immediately broke out.
-Matthew accused his deacon due to lack of faith, however, the incident sowed doubt in his mind that he had been taught before.
-Soon after his conversion to Catholicism were found in Aleppo, which became the seat of the Patriarch of the Syriac Catholic Church.
+On Holy Saturday of 1832 Nakkar with his deacon came to the Church of the Holy Sepulchre.
+While they mingled with the crowd who wanted to light their own candles from the miraculous fire, Matthew Nakkar heard that the fire does not burn any hands or face, or even hair.
+As soon as he had lit his candle, he held it to his deacon's beard which immediately broke out in flames.
+Matthew accused his deacon due to lack of faith, but the incident sowed doubt in his mind that he hadn't had before.

+Soon after he went to Aleppo, which became the seat of the Patriarch of the Syriac Catholic Church.
 Local Catholics staged a lavish reception to Matthew Nakkar, however, failed to appease his persecutor, they save only that started a month of Ramadan and the Turks, as Muslims, were not set up to organize the hunt in the holy month.
 Metropolitan of Mosul Matthew Nakkar was forced to stay in the city for a month.
 Thanks to the error of his servant, he stopped at the founding fathers of the Lazarists, whose monastery servant took over the hotel.
-As the monks were warmly received Matthew, he decided to stay in the monastery, the decision is also influenced by his curiosity and desire to debate with "heretics."
+Since the monks warmly received Matthew, he decided to stay in the monastery, the decision also influenced by his curiosity and desire to debate with Catholics who he considered "heretics."
 The discussions mainly focused on provisions of Chalcedon and the question about the number of natures in Christ.
-Soon Matthew Nakkar became clear that Catholics oppose the argument is much more difficult than he thought before, a special impression made on him, given evidence from the writings of Saint Ephrem the Syrian, one of the most revered Jacobite saints.
+Soon it became clear to Matthew Nakkar that the Catholics arguments are much more difficult to refute than he thought before.
+A special impression of was made on him from evidence in the writings of Saint Ephrem the Syrian, one of the most revered Jacobite saints.
 Matthew Nakkar asked the monks permission to use their library to prepare arguments.
-The study of the Fathers of the Church in the monastery library, as well as discussions with the monks have led to the fact that on November 27, 1832 in the Catholic Church of Aleppo, it was in March of that which Matthew has not long been trying to close, he was admitted to the Syriac Catholic Church by Patriarch Ignatius Peter VII Jarweh.
+The study of the Fathers of the Church in the monastery library, as well as discussions with the monks and the incident of the Holy Fire, led to his admission into the Catholic Church on November 27, 1832.
+He was admitted to the Syriac Catholic Church by Patriarch Ignatius Peter VII Jarweh.